arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 end
 ```

-Now whenever your services are taking `apns_adapter` as dependency you can use this one
+Now whenever your [service objects](http://rails-refactoring.com) are taking `apns_adapter` as dependency you can use this one
 instead of the real one.

 ```